 - Ask customers to share your content on social media

-However, the 3-stage process does not necessarily move in a linear line.
+The process of building an online marketing sales funnel does not necessarily move in a linear line.
 You will find that you’re constantly moving through all three phases as you build up your business.

-How much budget should you set aside for online marketing?
+What budget do you need for online marketing?

 Online Content Production

-Producing your own content for your blogs, social media and website will save you a lot of money.
+Producing your own content for a website, blogs and social media will save you a lot of money.

 However, the online world is increasingly becoming a ‘pay to play’ environment as competition is getting stiffer.
 You should consider setting a budget for paid advertising to promote your brand online.